Hal Williams: Career

 Williams began pursuing his acting career full-time in 1970.
-In 1973 he appeared as a guest star on the television series Kung Fu, playing a friend of Caine named Caleb in the second-season premiere.
-In 1975 he reprised the role in the 24th episode of the third season.
+In 1973, he appeared as a guest star on the television series Kung Fu, playing a friend of Caine named Caleb in the second-season premiere.
+In 1975, he reprised the role in the 24th episode of the third season.
+From 1972 to 1976, Williams had a recurring role as Officer "Smitty" Smith on Sanford and Son and the follow-up series Sanford.
+From 1973 to 1980, he played Harley Foster on The Waltons.